gjulivan/divcanvas/README.md

 ## Instructions

-You are required to implement a single page application that allows user to add text and image into canvas.
+a single page application that allows user to add text and image into canvas.

 ## Features